 26. Use a spirit can.

 During game time-outs, cheerleaders lift the lid on the spirit can, signaling for the crowd to cheer.
 The higher the lid is lifted, the louder the crowd cheers.
 As the lid is lowered to the can, the crowd becomes softer.
-The spirit can holds T-shirts and candy, which the cheerleaders can throw out to the loudest fans on the bleachers.
+The spirit can holds T-shirts and candy, which the cheerleaders can throw out to the loudest fans.

 27. Celebrate your school’s birthday with a giant cake.